A guide for the best activities in Malaga, Spain – The perfect 3 Day Malaga Itinerary

 Visit the Museums of Malaga

 Want to know what to see in Malaga, Spain on a one-day trip?
 So much!
-A great place to start, however, is via a tour of the city’s three most important museums, namely: Carmen Thyssen, the CAC, and the Pompidou.
+A great place to start, however, is via a tour of the best museums in Malaga, namely: Carmen Thyssen, the CAC, and the Pompidou.

 While the CAC invites you to delve into the world of modern art through captivating exhibitions and video-installations, the Carmen Thyssen – situated near the La Manquita cathedral – takes you through Andalucia’s 19th-century art history.